 - g) Bodies are shrouded or in body bags whilst in storage. - h) There is separate storage for infants and babies.
-If not, special measures are taken for the bodies of infants and babies. - i) There are documented contingency plans in place should there be a power failure or insufficient numbers of refrigerated storage spaces during peak periods.
+If not, special measures are taken for the bodies of infants and babies.

+i) There are documented contingency plans in place should there be a power failure or insufficient numbers of refrigerated storage spaces during peak periods.

 Where contingency arrangements involve the transfer of bodies to other premises, these should be assessed to ensure that they are suitable and that traceability systems are of the required standard.
+Stacking bodies on the same fridge tray is not considered suitable practice.